Royal Carnarvon Rifles: Carnarvon Trained Bands

-The legal basis of the militia was updated by two Acts of 1557 covering musters and the maintenance of horses and armour.
+The legal basis of the militia was updated by two acts of 1557 covering musters (4 & 5 Ph. & M. c.
+3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
+2).
 The county militia was now under the Lord Lieutenant, assisted by the Deputy Lieutenants and Justices of the Peace (JPs).
 The entry into force of these Acts in 1558 is seen as the starting date for the organised Militia of England and Wales.
 Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular training.

 In the 16th Century little distinction was made between the militia and the troops levied by the counties for overseas expeditions.
 However, the counties usually conscripted the unemployed and criminals rather than send the trained bandsmen.
 Between 1585 and 1602 Carnarvonshire supplied 556 men for service in Ireland.
 The men were given three days' 'conduct money' to get to Chester, the main port of embarkation for Ireland.
 Conduct money was recovered from the government, but replacing the weapons issued to the levies from the militia armouries was a heavy cost on the counties.

 With the passing of the threat of invasion, the trained bands declined in the early 17th Century.
 Later, King Charles I attempted to reform them into a national force or 'Perfect Militia' answering to the king rather than local control.
 The Carnarvon Trained Bands of 1638 consisted of 200 men armed with 100 muskets and 100 Corslets (body armour, signifying pikemen).
 They also mustered 25 horse.
 Carnarvonshire was ordered to send 160 men overland to Newcastle upon Tyne for the Second Bishops' War of 1640.
 However, substitution was rife and many of those sent on this unpopular service would have been untrained replacements.